Introduction to Structural Equation Modelling using Mplus

 • € 600 - Course + course materials

-Tuition for PhD students from the Faculty of Social and Behavioural Sciences will be funded by the Graduate School of Social and Behavioural Sciences.
+Tuition fees for PhD candidates from the Faculty of Social and Behavioural Sciences will be funded by the Graduate School of Social and Behavioural Sciences.

 The course Introduction to Structural Equation Modelling using Mplus can be combined with the following courses.